piknotech/SwiftCollections/Collections/Bag/BagDoc.md

 - `ExpressibleByArrayLiteral`,
 - `ExpressibleByDictionaryLiteral`

-Apart from everything implemented by these protocols, if offers:
+Apart from everything implemented by these protocols, it offers:
 - subscripting to a specific key
 - methods to add members and remove members
 - properties to read unique count, unique elements, total count and total elements